Roestlab/DIAlignR/src/doc_pages/mainpage.md

 \f$ B_{i,j} = max \left\{\begin{matrix} M_{i,j-1} - gapOpen \\ A_{i,j-1} - gapOpen \\ B_{i,j-1} - gapExtension \end{matrix}\right\} \f$

 It is clear that these matrices restricts the direction.
 Matrix M only allows diagonal path (upperleft to downright), matrix A allows up to down and matrix B permits left to right path only.
-The example matrices are presented here: @ref Matrices
+  The example matrices are presented for @ref Matrices_section1 and @ref Matrices_section2 .

 @subsection subsection4 Traceback